Table of Contents

 Failure to file a counter-affidavit correctly or on time can lead to severe consequences for the respondent's case.

-- Non-compliance with court rules may render it inadmissible: The document may be rejected if it is not notarized, lacks proper verification, or fails to meet the formatting standards of the court (e.g., improper margin or font), resulting in it being inadmissible as evidence.
+• Non-compliance with court rules may render it inadmissible: The document may be rejected if it is not notarized, lacks proper verification, or fails to meet the court's formatting standards (e.g., improper margins or fonts), rendering it inadmissible as evidence.

-- Missing service to opposing party can lead to default: If the respondent fails to serve a copy to the petitioner, the court may deem the respondent absent from the proceedings and pass an order against them by default.
+• Failure to serve the opposing party can lead to default: If the respondent fails to serve a copy of the petition on the petitioner, the court may deem the respondent absent from the proceedings and enter a default judgment against them.

 Counter Affidavit Format